Equifax hack put more info at risk than consumers knew

 The credit reporting company announced in September that the personal information of 145.5 million consumers had been compromised in a data breach.
 It originally said that the information accessed included names, Social Security numbers, birth dates, addresses and — in some cases — driver's license numbers and credit card numbers.
 It also said some consumers' credit card numbers were among the information exposed, as well as the personal information from thousands of dispute documents.

-However, Atlanta-based Equifax Inc. recently disclosed in a document submitted to the Senate Banking Committee, which was shared with The Associated Press, that a forensic investigation found criminals accessed other information from company records.
-That included tax identification numbers, email addresses and phone numbers.
+However, Atlanta-based Equifax Inc. recently disclosed in a document submitted to the Senate Banking Committee, that a forensic investigation found criminals accessed other information from company records.
+According to the document, provided to The Associated Press by Sen. Elizabeth Warren's office, that included tax identification numbers, email addresses and phone numbers.
 Finer details, such as the expiration dates for credit cards or issuing states for driver's licenses, were also included in the list.

 The additional insight into the massive breach was first reported by the Wall Street Journal.